Jocelyn Jee Esien

-Jocelyn Jee Esien (born 2 March 1979) is a British comedian, actress and writer of Nigerian origin.
-She stars in the hidden-camera show 3 Non-Blondes, and her own comedy sketch show, Little Miss Jocelyn.
+Jocelyn Jee Esien (born 7 May 1974) is a British comedian, actress and writer of Nigerian origin.
+She stars in the hidden-camera show 3 Non-Blondes, her own comedy sketch show series, Little Miss Jocelyn, and the comedy-drama series Beauty of Britain.

 Life and career

-Esien was born in Hackney, London, to Nigerian parents.
+Esien was born on 2 March 1979 in Hackney, London, to Nigerian parents.
 She attended Raine's Foundation School, and initially studied law before giving up to study drama, graduating from Guildhall School of Music and Drama.

+In 2000, Esien won the Best Newcomer award at the Black International Comedy Awards, and went on to win a New Talent Award in the Women in Film and Television Awards 2006.

-She came to prominence in 2003 in the BBC hidden-camera show 3 Non-Blondes, having also appeared in other television series such as The Fast Show and The Bill.
-In 2006 she wrote and starred in her own comedy sketch show called Little Miss Jocelyn, a second series of which aired in January 2008.
+In 2003, Esien came to prominence as one of the 3 Non-Blondes in the BBC hidden-camera comedy show, having also appeared in other television series such as sketch comedy The Fast Show and the police procedural series, The Bill.

+In 2006, she wrote and starred in her own comedy sketch show called Little Miss Jocelyn, a second series of which aired in January 2008.
 This show marks the first time in the history of television – in either the US or the UK – that a black woman has been given her own solo comedy sketch show.

-In 2000, Esien won the Best Newcomer award at the Black International Comedy Awards, and she won a New Talent Award in the Women in Film and Television Awards 2006.

 In 2007, Esien featured in Girls Aloud and Sugababes' Comic Relief video for "Walk This Way", where she puts a parking ticket on Ewen Macintosh, a reference to the character Jiffy from the show Little Miss Jocelyn.

-Esien appeared in the second series of The Sarah Jane Adventures as Clyde Langer's mother, Carla.
-In 2010, Esien reprised the role in two further episodes of the show, titled The Empty Planet and aired on 1 and 2 November 2010, as well as in the fifth series story, The Curse of Clyde Langer, which aired on 10 and 11 October 2011.

 On 11 June 2009, it was stated that Little Miss Jocelyn would not be brought back for a third series.

+From 2009 to 2012, Esien starred in all three series of Beauty of Britain, a comedy-drama on BBC Radio 4 written by Christopher Douglas and Nicola Sanderson, portraying a Nigerian-born agency careworker, Beauty Olonga, newly-arrived in the UK and coming to grips with the country while working in the decrepit British care system.

 In November 2009, Esien played the part of waitress Cindie Smith in the ITV series Collision.

-From 2009 to 2012 she starred in three series of Beauty of Britain, a comedy drama on BBC Radio 4.
+She appeared in the second series of The Sarah Jane Adventures as Clyde Langer's mother, Carla.
+In 2010, Esien reprised the role in two further episodes of the show, titled The Empty Planet and aired on 1 and 2 November 2010, as well as in the fifth series story, The Curse of Clyde Langer, which aired on 10 and 11 October 2011.